RobertK66/obc_1769_core/doc/m90_apendix_a.md

 Decision to reuse and rewrite the NXP provided "LPCOpen" Library as its own "ado-chip-175x-6x"
 - LPCOpen is an 'old' and depricated version of CPU and hardware abstraction from NXP.
 No new developments since the release 03/13/2014 (v2.10).
 - MCUXpresso projects use the LPCOpen layout and always include this 'Library' as source code in its own project.
-So its easy to replace and change thid to own code.
+So its easy to replace and change this to own code.
 - There where already errors found and fixed during the pegasus project.

 Reconsider if